 Q: Does signing a liability waiver before participating in a sport prevent me from recovering in a subsequent personal injury lawsuit?

 A: While Mississippi waiver law is not crystal clear these days it is important to know that assuming risk by signing a liability waiver does not necessarily mean that you won’t be able to recover personal injury damages.
 Whether or not a particular liability waiver is enforceable is highly fact specific so the best thing you can do is consult with a local personal injury attorney about your particular case.

 Do You Need Legal Assistance?

 If you’ve been injured while playing a sport, or while engaging in some other inherently risky activity, don’t mistakenly assume that the assumption of risk doctrine will prevent you from recovering damages in resulting a personal injury lawsuit.
 If your injury was caused by someone else’s negligent or wrongful act there is a good chance that you are legally entitled to recover compensation for the losses you incurred.
-To discuss your legal rights and options with an experienced Mississippi personal injury attorney schedule a free no obligation initial consultation with Derek L. Hall, PLLC, The Heavy Hitter.
+To discuss your legal rights and options with an experienced Mississippi personal injury attorney schedule a free no obligation initial consultation with Derek L. Hall, PC, The Heavy Hitter.
 Contact our Jackson office today by calling (601) 202-2222.